Immunotherapy: Dendritic cell-based pump-priming or vaccination

 Dendritic cells (DC) can be stimulated to activate a cytotoxic response towards an antigen.
 Dendritic cells, a type of antigen-presenting cell, are harvested from the person needing the immunotherapy.
 These cells are then either pulsed with an antigen or tumour lysate or transfected with a viral vector, causing them to display the antigen.
 Upon transfusion into the person, these activated cells present the antigen to the effector lymphocytes (CD4+ helper T cells, cytotoxic CD8+ T cells and B cells).
 This initiates a cytotoxic response against tumour cells expressing the antigen (against which the adaptive response has now been primed).
 The first FDA-approved cell-based immunotherapy, the cancer vaccine Sipuleucel-T is one example of this approach.
 The Immune Response Corporation (IRC) developed this immunotherapy and licensed the technology to Dendreon, which obtained FDA clearance.

 The current approaches for DC-based vaccination are mainly based on antigen loading on in vitro-generated DCs from monocytes or CD34+ cells, activating them with different TLR ligands, cytokine combinations, and injecting them back to the patients.
 The in vivo targeting approaches comprise administering specific cytokines (e.g., Flt3L, GM-CSF) and targeting the DCs with antibodies to C-type lectin receptors or agonistic antibodies (e.g., anti-CD40) that are conjugated with antigen of interest.
+Multiple, next-generation anti-CD40 platforms are being actively developed.
 Future approach may target DC subsets based on their specifically expressed C-type lectin receptors or chemokine receptors.
 Another potential approach is the generation of genetically engineered DCs from induced pluripotent stem cells and use of neoantigen-loaded DCs for inducing better clinical outcome.